The Shamanic Practice of Grokking

 The rule is that a lower vibrational energy will always be raised to meet the vibrations of a higher energy.
 The energy that vibrates at a lower frequency becomes matter, whereas energy that vibrates at a higher frequency becomes spirit.

 It must be noted though, that the vibrational level of energy is in no way linked to the level of consciousness.
-Meaning that you do not necessarily have a higher consciousness if you vibrate at a higher energy level.
+Meaning that you don't necessarily have a higher consciousness if you vibrate at a higher energy level.

 Intention and Imagination